Radiator (heating): Underfloor

 Also known as "radiant heat", underfloor heating uses a network of pipes, tubing or heating cables, buried in or attached beneath a floor to allow heat to rise into the room.
 Best results are achieved with conductive flooring materials such as tile.
 The large surface area of such room-sized radiators allows them to be kept just a few degrees above desired room temperature, minimizing convection.
 Underfloor heating is more expensive in new construction than less efficient systems.
 It also is generally difficult to retrofit into existing buildings.

 The Roman hypocaust employed a similar principle of operation.

 Skirting-board heating

 Skirting-board radiators are a form of heater which involves placing radiators inside a skirting board.
 Hot water is piped though the system, usually taken directly from the central heating system.

 Indoor climate impact

-Radiators can lower indoor humidity, which may contribute to dry skin, lower physical comfort, and shrinkage of wood flooring (for example), however, a humidifier can be used to increase the humidity.
+Radiators can lower indoor humidity, which may contribute to dry skin, lower physical comfort, and shrinkage of wood flooring (for example) as a result of warming the air.
+However, a humidifier can be used to increase the humidity.